boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 ![Flame Graph Start](/static/sloc-cloc-code-revisited/flame-graph-start.png)

 On the far right you can see the code which walks the file tree.
 Next to it is the code which pulls files into memory.
 To the left of that is the code which processes the files.
 The methods which process the files take up more room.
 This indicates that the application is CPU bound.

+Of course one big issue with flame graphs is that if you arent calling out to methods it looks rather flat like the above.

 From my previous benchmarks with `scc` I was aware that the method `complexityCount` was one of the more painful ones.
 At the time I managed to get it down to being about as optimial as I thought I could.
 However the brilliance of the flame graph is that I was able to see it was making some addtional calls.